bitovi/hatchify/docs/react-jsonapi/README.md

 `@hatchifyjs/react-jsonapi` exports the following:

-- <a href="#hatchifyreactrest">`hatchifyReactRest`</a> - A function that takes a `RestClient` and returns an object with promise and hook-based functions for each schema.
+- <a href="#hatchifyreactrest">`hatchifyReactRest`</a> - A function that takes a `RestClient`, such as the one returned by `createJsonapiClient`, and returns an object with promise and hook-based functions for each schema.
 - <a href="#createjsonapiclient">`createJsonapiClient`</a> - A function that takes a base URL and a set of schemas and returns a `RestClient` object for a JSON:API backend.

 ```ts